Third fire at Rantoul home this year destroys it

-RANTOUL — A Rantoul home was struck by fire Tuesday morning for the third time this year — this time destroying the structure at 1601 Gleason Drive.
+RANTOUL — A Rantoul home was struck by fire Tuesday morning for the third time this year — this time destroying the structure in the 1600 block of Gleason Drive.

 Fire Chief Ken Waters said his department was called at 3:19 a.m., and the single-story frame home was fully involved when firefighters arrived.